Topology of Discrete Quantum Feedback Control: Feedback control with symmetry

-The CPTP map can be block-diagonalized by using the unitary symmetry \eqref{eq_K_unitary}, and the $K$ symmetry and the modular conjugation symmetry are equivalent in each symmetry sector.
-Thus, if the CPTP map does not have any other symmetry, the block-diagonalized CPTP map belongs to class AI.
+The CPTP map can be block diagonalized by using the unitary symmetry \eqref{eq_K_unitary}, and the $K$ symmetry and modular conjugation symmetry are equivalent in each symmetry sector.
+Thus, if the CPTP map does not have any other symmetry, the block diagonalized CPTP map belongs to class AI.

-\subsection{Class AI$+$psH$_+$ and AI$+$psH$_-$: feedback with a two-point projective measurement}
+\subsection{Classes AI $+$ psH$_+$ and AI $+$ psH$_-$: Feedback with a two-point projective measurement}

-The symmetry classes that include $K$ symmetry with $\eta_K=+1$ are class AI, AI$+$psH$_+$, and AI$+$psH$_-$, where the last two classes include $C$ and $Q$ symmetries.
-As mentioned in Sec.~\ref{sec_tenfold}, $C$ and $Q$ symmetries respectively involve transposition and Hermitian conjugation, both of which reverse the order of operators.
+The symmetry classes that include $K$ symmetry with $\eta_K=+1$ are classes AI, AI $+$ psH$_+$, and AI $+$ psH$_-$, where the last two classes include $C$ and $Q$ symmetries.
+As mentioned in Sec.~\ref{sec_tenfold}, $C$ and $Q$ symmetries, respectively, involve transposition and Hermitian conjugation, both of which reverse the order of operators.
 Here we construct quantum channels with $C$ and $Q$ symmetries by using feedback control with two-point projective measurements.
-Specifically, we consider a scheme with two projective measurements before and after a unitary operation which is described by a CPTP map
+Specifically, we consider a scheme with two projective measurements intervened by a unitary operation.
+This process is described by a CPTP map

 where $m_n=(\vec{j}_n,a_n)\ (n=1,2)$ denotes a measurement outcome for a projective measurement with the projection operator $\hat{P}_{m_n}:=\hat{P}_{\vec{j}_n,a_n}=\ket{\vec{j}_n,a_n}\bra{\vec{j}_n,a_n}$, and